 In Ayurveda, there is a famous herbal formula that can rejuvenate the intestinal tract.
 It is called Triphala (literally translated as three fruits) and is made up of these fruits that come from India:

-- Amalaki – (Emblica officinalis) – supports repair of the intestinal mucus membranes*
+- Amalaki – (Emblica officinalis) – supports the health of the intestinal mucus membranes

 - Bibhitaki – (Beleric myrobalan) – helps remove mucus from the gut

 - Haritaki – (Chebulic myrobalan) – tones the muscles of the gut

 These three fruits help to tone, cleanse and stimulate the digestive tract.
 This is a perfect solution to the digestive sluggishness that takes place each summer.
 During the summer months, as little as one capsule before bed can boost digestive efficiency.

 Not too long ago, a woman came into to my office and told me she was so grateful for the advice I had given her a few years previously.
 I had told her to take Triphala after each meal as an intestinal sweep to help make her digestion more efficient.
 She told me that she has been doing that ever since our consult and lost 50 pounds.
 She said she didn’t change her diet at all and just added the Triphala.